bingKegeta/DETECT/README.md

+> [!IMPORTANT]
+> **NEW MODULAR VERSION IS RELEASED!**
+>
+> This version should fix the videos not playing in certain cases and contain a couple of new features including an option to export to a csv, choose to use affine (face normalization) mode or not and some minor graphing fixes

 # DETECT: Deception Tracking Through Eye Cues Technology

 > Note: This project has just been started and is mostly research as of now.